 - Rollovers from turning too sharply, which can cause the truck to jackknife and flip

-If you believe another party’s negligence caused your accident with a semi-truck, you may be able to recover compensation.
+If you believe another party’s negligence caused your accident with a semi-truck in Marion, you may be able to recover compensation.
+Our Ohio-based team can review your accident and tell you what your legal options for recovery are.

-Call the Fitch Law Firm LLC to Speak with a Truck Accident Attorney About Your Case
+Call the Fitch Law Firm LLC to Speak with a Marion Truck Accident Attorney About Your Case

-Here at the Fitch Law Firm LLC, we are proud to bring our legal services to victims in their time of need.
-Above all else, we want you to feel like you have somebody in your corner as you focus on recovering from your accident injuries.
+Here at the Fitch Law Firm LLC, we are proud to bring our legal services to victims throughout Ohio in their time of need.
+Above all else, we want you to feel like you have somebody in your corner as you focus on recovering from your accident injuries after your truck accident in Marion.

-For more information, including what specific deadlines pertain to your case, contact a representative at the Fitch Law Firm LLC today at (740) 212-1686.
+For more information, including what specific deadlines pertain to your case, contact a representative at the Fitch Law Firm LLC today.
 Your first consultation is free.